NexTier Oilfield Solutions Inc. (NEX) Shares Rise Despite Market Challenges

 Sponsored

-The average price recommended by analysts for NexTier Oilfield Solutions Inc. (NEX) is $12.98, which is $4.18 above the current market price.
-The public float for NEX is 218.21M and currently, short sellers hold a 7.12% of that float.
-On June 21, 2023, NEX’s average trading volume was 3.55M shares.
+The average price suggested by analysts for NEX is $12.68, which is $3.9 above the current market price.
+The public float for NEX is 220.50M, and currently, shorts hold a 7.05% of that float.
+The average trading volume for NEX on June 27, 2023 was 3.63M shares.

 NEX’s Market Performance

-NEX’s stock has seen a -1.77% decrease for the week, with a 10.70% rise in the past month and a 11.95% gain in the past quarter.
-The volatility ratio for the week is 7.47%, and the volatility levels for the past 30 days are at 4.92% for NexTier Oilfield Solutions Inc. The simple moving average for the past 20 days is 5.88% for NEX’s stock, with a -0.50% simple moving average for the past 200 days.
+NEX’s stock has seen a 1.20% increase for the week, with a 9.59% rise in the past month and a 12.66% gain in the past quarter.
+The volatility ratio for the week is 4.85%, and the volatility levels for the past 30 days are at 5.30% for NexTier Oilfield Solutions Inc. The simple moving average for the last 20 days is 4.38% for NEX stock, with a simple moving average of -0.87% for the last 200 days.

 Analysts’ Opinion of NEX